jwcain/Genetic_Euchre/README.md

 - jwcain@mtu.edu
 - [Portfolio](https://jwcain.github.io/Portfolio/)

 A human playable euchre game where the AI has been augmented using a genetic algorithm.
-You can read a more [Detailed Development Report](https://docs.google.com/document/d/1MAJRUl7Eo8Jm62nuJoKyQ0patQ5Oqda2RF0S1OCGQQM/edit?usp=sharing) at that link or there is a summary below.
+You can read a more [Detailed Development Report](https://docs.google.com/document/d/1MAJRUl7Eo8Jm62nuJoKyQ0patQ5Oqda2RF0S1OCGQQM/edit?usp=sharing) at that link or the a summary below.

 ## Summary